tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Challenge

-If an `Upload-Secret` header was sent with the `POST` request that created the upload resource, Clients MUST include an `Upload-Challenge` header with every subsequent request targeting that upload resource.

-The value of `Upload-Challenge` is defined as follows:
+The value of `Upload-Challenge` MUST be computed as follows:

 ```
-Upload-Challenge = SHA256([Upload-Secret] + SHA256(`[HTTP Method]` + [Upload-Offset] + [Upload-Secret] + [Content-Length]))
+Upload-Challenge = [Hash Name] + " " + Hash([HTTP Method] + [Upload-Offset] + [Upload-Secret]))
 ```

+with following replacements:

+* `[Hash Name]` MUST be replaced by the hashing algorithm used for computing the challenge value as contained in the `Tus-Challenge-Algorithm` response header.
-The *effective* HTTP method of the request that the `Upload-Challenge` is sent with MUST be used in place of `HTTP Method`.
-If `X-HTTP-Method-Override` is used in the same request, `HTTP method` needs to be replaced with the value of `X-HTTP-Method-Override`.
+* `[HTTP Method]` MUST be replaced by the *effective* HTTP method of the request that the `Upload-Challenge` is sent with.
+If the `X-HTTP-Method-Override` header is used in the same request, it MUST be replaced with the value of `X-HTTP-Method-Override`.

-Where `Upload-Offset` and `Content-Length` headers are used in the same request, their values MUST be used as the respective `Upload-Offset` and `Content-Length` values.
-A value of `0` MUST be used for `Upload-Offset` and `Content-Length` where no headers of the same name are sent with the request.

-Servers MUST respond with a `404 Not Found` status to requests with a missing or invalid `Upload-Challenge` value if they relate to an upload resource for which an `Upload-Secret` was provided upon creation - including, but not limited to, `HEAD` and `PATCH` requests.
+* `[Upload-Offset]` MUST be replaced with the value of the request's `Upload-Offset` header, if the request includes this header (e.g. for `PATCH` requests).
+If the request does not include the `Upload-Offset` header, it MUST be replaced with the character `#`.
+* `[Uploaf-Secret]` MUST be replaced with the value of the `Upload-Secret` header from the `POST` request that created the upload resource.

+The input of the hash algorithm (denoted by `Hash` in the above formula) MUST be encoded as an ASCII string.
+Its output MUST be Base64 encoded.

-For requests that reference multiple upload resources, the `Upload-Challenge` is computed by concatenating the `Upload-Challenge`s of the individual upload resources for the request in the order they are referenced.
+For requests that reference multiple upload resources (e.g. when using the [Concatenation](#concatenation) extension), the `Upload-Challenge` is computed by concatenating the `Upload-Challenge`s of the individual upload resources for the request in the order they are referenced.
 The SHA256 checksum computed over the concatenated `Upload-Challenge`s is then used as the `Upload-Challenge` for the request:

 ```
-Upload-Challenge = SHA256([Upload-Challenge for resource 1] + … + [Upload-Challenge for resource n])
+Upload-Challenge = [Hash Name] + " " + Hash([Upload-Challenge for resource 1] + … + [Upload-Challenge for resource n])
 ```

+##### Tus-Challenge-Algorithm

+The `Tus-Challenge-Algorithm` response header MUST be a comma-separated list of the challenge algorithms supported by the server.

 #### Examples